allenck/ESP_Config/README.md

 4. Before opening the project in QtCreator, you also need to create a /pro.user file with menu entry File -> Create user file.
 5. Open the .pro file created in QtCreator.

+# Note:
+I am currently using QtCreator version 4.6.0 since it is the last one that uses Clang which I found to be buggy.